madebybo/mr.bo-co/site/content/work/yieldmo-rebranding.md

 ## core values

-The team have identified 5 adjectives that define how Yieldmo wants itself to be perceived, all of which are reflected in its visual/verbal representation:
+The team has identified 5 adjectives that define how Yieldmo wants itself to be perceived, all of which are reflected in its visual/verbal representation:

 - Transformative
 - Proven